USB 2.0 vs. USB 3.0: A Deep Dive into Data Transfer Speeds and Beyond

 -

 Data Transfer Rate: The theoretical maximum data transfer speed of USB 2.0 is 480 Mbps (megabits per second).
-However, actual transfer speeds are often significantly lower due to various factors like cable quality, device limitations, and overhead.
+That said, actual transfer speeds are often significantly lower due to various factors like cable quality, device limitations, and overhead.
 Expect real-world speeds to range from 100 Mbps to 300 Mbps, depending on conditions.

 -